greenkidneybean/biol262/README.md

 1. Using Python and Pandas for Big Data (Michael Chambers)
 2. Computational Biophysics (Samar Samarjeet)

+Click on the "launch binder" button up top to generate interactive Jupyter notebooks for the lesson.

 Recommended Prior Reading Assignment:
 [Intro to Pandas for Excel Super Users – Joan Wang](https://towardsdatascience.com/intro-to-pandas-for-excel-super-users-dac1b38f12b0)